hoalexander44/MomentumTeamWebsite/Blogs/AtticusMaBlog.md

 Negative: Only negative this week was that our group leader was  out for the weekend so there was not a meeting for us.
 Fortunately, everyone knew what they had to do and were able to complete their tasks.

 Upcoming: Going to be working on finding and fixing any bugs that come up with the abilities.

+### PPJ08

+Atticus Ma, PPJ08

+Tasks:

+1. Fixed bugs with abilities - 4 hours

+Total hours: 4 hours

+Positive: This week was a little lighter than usual.
+Top priority was to get the abilites working properly since when I first added restrictions to the abilities, there was a bug  that if the player just clicked on an ability it would be counted as using it and put it on cooldown.
+After fixing that, abilities now work properly even if the player clicks on an ability and decides not to use it.

+Negative: Fixing whirlwind blade ability was a little weird and took up some time.
+The only way to properly check if whirlwind blade was used is if any enemies actually got hit from the ability.
+The player could accidentally use the ability without even knowing it since we had no true indication if it was used.
+I got over this problem by looking through our code and finding out that there is a list that grabs all enemies around the player which was really nice.

+Upcoming: These final weeks are probably going to be focused on polishing up the game.
+I will probably still be working on the ability side of things but I could also be hopping around helping the other programmers on the team.